markwei92/data-centric-assignment/README.md

 For the frontend development I used HTML, CSS and Javascript derived using a template from colorlib.

+9) Deployment

+Deployed using Github for repository and documentation, for web app deployment I used Heroku for server hosting, hosting is relatively straightforward and quick to setup and connect.
+Followed the heroku hosting steps given on the code institute tutorial, very straightforward and easy to deploy.

 10) Acknowledgement & Media